yashasapp925/SingleCellRNAseq/README.md

 This project involves the doublet removal, preprocessing, integration, clustering, and manual cell type labeling of several immune cell samples from atherosclerosis plaques.
 It uses scanpy for single-cell analysis and scvi-tools to remove doublets and integrate the samples.

 ### Dataset
 The data for this project was acquired from the Gene Expression Omnibus (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE245373).
-The original paper that generated and studied this data was "Cross-species single-cell RNA sequencing reveals divergent phenotypes and activation states of adaptive immunity in human carotid and experimental murine atherosclerosis" by Horstmann et al. (10.1093/cvr/cvae154).
+The original paper that generated and studied this data was "Cross-species single-cell RNA sequencing reveals divergent phenotypes and activation states of adaptive immunity in human carotid and experimental murine atherosclerosis" by Horstmann et al. (DOI: 10.1093/cvr/cvae154).

 ### Doublet removal
 Using the scvi-tools SOLO model, doublets were predicted and removed from the sample datasets.
 SOLO is a generative model of scRNA-seq count data that is used to detect doublets, and this is done by first training a VAE model on a single sample, using that model to simulate doublets, then training a classifier to finally predict whether each cell in the sample is a doublet or not (https://docs.scvi-tools.org/en/stable/user_guide/models/solo.html).